THE CANTEEN

 BUT

-• I must wash my hands.
+• I need to wash my hands.

 During the meal: